-1. The Student Housing Fund shall be used to make grants to Colleges or to the University for the Purpose. provision of accommodation for [members of the University in statu pupillari] (registered students).1

-2. The Fund shall be under the control of a Committee of Management consisting of
+- 1. The Student Housing Fund shall be used to make grants to Colleges or to the University for the Purpose. provision of accommodation for registered students. - 2.
+The Fund shall be under the control of a Committee of Management consisting of - (a) the Vice-Chancellor (or a duly appointed deputy) who shall be Chair;